marianoviola/nord/README.md

 ### Eleventy

-`Nord` can be used to execute R scripts making their output available to a static site generator such as [Eleventy](https://www.11ty.dev).
-Eleventy allows to dinamically generate data at build time using [JavaScript data files](https://www.11ty.dev/docs/data-js/):
+`Nord` can be used to execute R scripts making their output available to a static site generator such as [Eleventy](https://www.11ty.dev). `Eleventy`, for example, allows to dynamically generate data at build time using [JavaScript data files](https://www.11ty.dev/docs/data-js/):

 ```js
 const { run } = require("@marianoviola/nord");